iyume/iyume/README.md

 exit 0
 ```

 Usually in a daze.
 Rarely talking in public group (more in forum).
-As a CTF player and writer, I am not dive into developing.
+As a CTF player and writer, I am not diving into developing.
 I will be glad to make real friends.